alex3dd/dockerfile-patch/README.md

 ```

+(You can add the option --debug to the command dockerfile-patch)

 The command dockerfile-patch below will render the Jinja patch 'dockerfile-patch.j2'
 and insert it after 'FROM' and build the docker container.